Curriculum

 Computing at Hermitage is a practical subject in which problem-solving, collaboration and creativity are encouraged.
 Whether it be children in the Early Years learning to program 'Blue Bots; or children in Years five and six getting to grips with Python, we aim to make Computing a useful and exciting subject that is "both visceral ('it works!') and intellectual ('thats so beautiful')

 We follow the 'Switched on Computing' scheme of work, which ensures that our pupils make steady progress through revisiting key skills each year, enabling the children to gradually develop their understanding and use of coding and programming; word-processing skills; using computing to create different forms of social media and to collect and interpret data.
 Each year, we teach the importance of e-safety, providing pupils with the skills they need to stay safe online.
-You can read our curriculum overview here: Computing Curriculum Overview
+You can read our curriculum overview here: Computing Curriculum Overview.
+Or view our 'Computing at Hermitage document here.

 -